Pingumaniac/Blockchain_Voting_System/README.md

 pip3 install pysqlite3
 ```

-### 2. Deployment method

-#### We will use Netlify to deploy the Flask.
-Note that:
- 1. Git must be installed since Netlify uses Git.
-Please install Git from this website unless you have already installed: https://git-scm.com/downloads
- 2. Python must be installed to use Flask.
-Please install Python 3.11.2 from this website unless you have already installed: https://www.python.org/downloads/

 ## How to test this software

 If you have decided to run the software in your local terminal, please move to the right folder and then enter the following: